cdcsai/VAE_Based_Music_Generation/README.md

-This repository contains scripts, data and a report for VAE based music generation, for the course "Techniques Avancées d'Apprentissage", given by Stéphan Clémençon @ENSAE ParisTech in Spring 2018.
+This repository contains scripts, data and a report for VAE based music and image generation, for the course "Techniques Avancées d'Apprentissage", given by Stéphan Clémençon @ENSAE ParisTech in Spring 2018.
 Note that the repository has to be cloned in order to visualise the python notebook.